www.solidarites.org

 • Budget 1.9M€

-SOLIDARITÉS INTERNATIONAL teams are focusing their interventions on northern Tigray, due to the impact of the 2020-2022 conflict on the population, and in Amhara, due to the impact of current conflicts.
+SOLIDARITÉS INTERNATIONAL teams are focusing their interventions on northern Tigray, due to the impact of the 2020-2022 conflict on the population, and in Amhara.
 The responses primarily address food insecurity, malnutrition, and insufficient access to healthcare, clean water, and resources.

 Partners